Skip to main content

 Around 150 Home Team investigators attend inaugural event by the agency’s Biometrics & Profiling Centre of Expertise

-Published on 29 April 2025
+Published on 29 April 2025 By Alvin Lim

 Text Size:

-“Investigators’ Connect 2025 is a milestone in our ongoing efforts to advance Home Team’s investigative capabilities through technology and innovation,” said Ein Cern.
+“Investigators’ Connect 2025 is a milestone in our ongoing efforts to advance the Home Team’s investigative capabilities through technology and innovation,” said Ein Cern.

 “Technology isn't just an enabler in investigations, it's a force multiplier.
 Integrating cutting-edge sensors and state-of-the-art AI models creates a powerful synergy to help us stay ahead in an ever-evolving landscape,” he added.